Keeper of Values (1)

 Some Christians don’t like to talk about values.
 They prefer to focus on virtues rather than values, and, of course, virtues are extremely important.
 But they don’t cover everything the conscience requires to do its job in the soul.

 So if our values are bad or weak or unhealthy, it doesn’t matter how nobly we think or how earnestly we feel, we’re going to live according to the patterns, priorities, and practices that are agreeable to our consciences.
+Any values less than those the Lord prescribes in His Word are by definition bad, and sooner or later, and increasingly, they will lead us into bad choices and sinful actions.

 A faulty conscience at work